Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: Datasets for Evaluation

 \subsection{Public Dataset}

 The R3LIVE dataset~\cite{lin2022r} and FAST-LIVO dataset~\cite{zheng2022fast, zheng2024fast} are both collected within the campuses using a handheld device equipped with a Livox Avia LiDAR at 10 Hz and its built-in IMU at 200 Hz, and a 15 Hz RGB camera.
 Closely aligned with the camera’s FoV and performing non-repetitive scanning, the projected points of the adopted solid-state LiDAR are distributed across the image, while still suffering from non-negligible blind spots as shown in Fig.~\ref{fig:dc}.
 Six outdoor sequences from the R3LIVE dataset that are well-suited for mapping are selected for evaluation.
 The FAST-LIVO dataset used in this work includes all sequences from FAST-LIVO and the first two sequences from FAST-LIVO2, whose high-quality images make the dataset particularly suitable for mapping tasks.
-Notably, the R3LIVE and FAST-LIVO datasets also provide challenging sequences with LiDAR or visual degeneration, such as \textit{degenerate\_seq\_00-01}, \textit{LiDAR\_Degenerate}, and \textit{Visual\_Challenge}.
+Notably, the R3LIVE and FAST-LIVO datasets also provide challenging sequences with LiDAR or visual degeneration, such as \textit{degenerate\_seq\_00}, \textit{degenerate\_seq\_01}, \textit{LiDAR\_Degenerate}, and \textit{Visual\_Challenge}.
 Although the ground-truth trajectory is unavailable, the start and end poses coincide, allowing localization evaluation via start-to-end drift.
 When stereo pairs are available, only the left image ($640\times512$) is used.

-The MCD dataset~\cite{nguyen2024mcd} provides sequences across seasons and continents, captured in large-scale campuses.
+The MCD dataset~\cite{nguyen2024mcd} provides sequences captured in large-scale campuses.
 We here pick the sequences (\textit{tuhh\_day\_02-04}) with the repetitive mechanical spinning Ouster OS1-64 LiDAR at 10Hz, a 30 Hz RGB camera ($640\times480$) and a 400 Hz IMU.
-The sparsity of spinning LiDAR poses greater challenges for LiDAR-based Gaussian mapping.
+The spatial sparsity of spinning LiDAR poses greater challenges for LiDAR-based Gaussian mapping.
 Due to the extensive scale of the environment, we truncate the sequences to the first 200 seconds ($\sim$300 m).
 The dataset provides highly accurate ground-truth trajectories for quantitative evaluation of localization.

-The M2DGR dataset~\cite{yin2021m2dgr}, collected by a ground robot during both day and night using a Velodyne VLP-32C LiDAR at 10 Hz, an IMU at 100 Hz, and a 10 Hz RGB camera ($640\times480$), presents a more challenging case due to the extremely sparse LiDAR measurements.
+The M2DGR dataset~\cite{yin2021m2dgr}, collected by a ground robot using a Velodyne VLP-32C LiDAR at 10 Hz, an IMU at 100 Hz, and a 10 Hz RGB camera ($640\times480$), presents a more challenging case due to the extremely sparse LiDAR measurements.
 A set of sequences (\textit{room\_01-03}) under favorable lighting are selected for evaluation.